morteza-azizi/blog/content/posts/ai-coding-assistants-key-features.md

 # AI Coding Assistants: Key Features

 AI-powered coding tools—such as [GitHub Copilot](https://copilot.github.com/) and [Cursor AI](https://www.cursor.ai/)— are revolutionizing the development workflow by offering intelligent assistance for writing, debugging, and optimizing code.
-In this article, we’ll explore the main features provided by these tools, using Golang examples to demonstrate their practical applications.
+In this article, we'll explore the main features provided by these tools, using Golang examples to demonstrate their practical applications.

 ---